blue water at blue heart

 How to get to Blue Heart Springs?

 There are many ways to get to Blue Heart Springs; however, all are by waterway and boat.
-The most popular method is to take a day trip from Twin Falls, Idaho, put your kayaks in at Banbury Hot Springs, and paddle to Blue Heart Springs.
+The most popular method is to take a day trip from Twin Falls, Idaho, putting in at Banbury Hot Springs, and kayaking to Blue Heart Springs.
 However, there are other ways to do it and other places to put in as well.
 You can also stay the night as we did.
 If you’re feeling adventurous, you can also make this a day trip from Boise!

 Here are the three most popular options for getting there: